Customer Support Impact

 Policy-safe replies come from approved templates and a living knowledge base.
 Each template maps to clear intents, enforces required variables, and links to the relevant policy so tone and decisions stay consistent.
 Audits update templates, not just coach agents, so fixes persist across shifts and channels.

-• Versioned template library for top scenarios + edge-case variants (owner + last-reviewed).
+• Versioned template library for top scenarios and edge-case variants (owner and last-reviewed).

-• Intent→template mapping in the helpdesk; auto-suggest from tags/keywords.
+• Intent-to-template mapping in the helpdesk; auto-suggest from tags and keywords.

 03